I was single on valentines day.

-I remember feeling really alone.
+I remember feeling really alone that night.
 No flowers.
 No chocolates.
 No notes.
 No one to tell me they loved me or to hold me close.

 So what did I do, you ask?
+How did I survive being single on valentines day?
 Oh, you know, just added to my misery by watching a ridiculously sappy chick-flick, alone in my apartment, and cried the entire evening away.

 Happy Valentine’s Day to me!